Our purpose built Contender 25 Tournament vessel "Wildside" can access them all! No fish is safe..

 The near shore sport fishing area straight off South West Rocks known as the ‘Gaol Grounds’ is famous for it’s runs of black marlin, wahoo, dolphin fish and cobia.

 When the current is favorable (generally some time after Christmas each year) large oceanic predators are caught within a few hundred meters of the rocks.

 There is also a few ship wrecks that fish exceptionally well when the current allows.

 All kinds of tasty creatures call these areas home including mulloway, pearl perch, pink snapper, nannigai, tuskfish and teraglin to name a few.

 Above this structure often yields kingfish as well as sampson fish, longtail tuna, spotted or spanish mackerel.

 On the sloping drop offs between structure are good supplies of flathead which are great eating, and rarely disappoint.

 We use a mixture of techniques from jigging metal and soft plastic lures, trolling and casting hard bodies, live and dead baits.
 Every method has it’s pros and cons – the main objective for me as a tour guide is that everyone has the best chance of landing fish, and has fun while doing so!

-Dotted around the Smokey Cape area are 3 larger islands being Fish Rock, Black Rock and Green Island.
+Dotted around the Smokey Cape area are 3 larger islands being Black Rock, Fish Rock and Green Island.

-These locations are zoned marine parks due to their population of grey nurse sharks – meaning no bait fishing is allowed.
+The latter two locations are zoned marine parks due to their population of grey nurse sharks – meaning no bait fishing is allowed within 200m.

 Lures are fine.